brenodega28/django-easy-channels/README.md

             'from': self.name
         }

-        # sends this message to all connected sockets (not consumers)
+        # sends this message to all connected sockets in the 'chatroom' group (not consumers)
         await self.group_send(
             'chatroom', # group
             'message', # event name